 Hair Dye Naturally and Stay Away from Chemicals

-Coffee: Coffee is one of the best things that make your hair darker.
+Homemade hair dye with coffee: Coffee is one of the best things that make your hair darker.
 It offers a chocolate color and besides without any damage done to your hair.
 All you have to do is take organic strong coffee and to allow it to cool.
-Mix 2 cups in natural conditioner with 2 tbsp. of organic coffee grounds with cold brewed coffee 1 cup.
+Mix 2 cups in natural conditioner with 2 tbsp. of organic coffee grounds with cold brewed coffee 1 cup and make coffee hair dye paste.
 Apply and leave your hair for 1 hour and rinse with apple cider vinegar, it will last for a longer time.

 Henna: Henna powder is made using henna plant leaves and it has a coloring pigment naturally and thus works perfectly with hair.
 It may be used alone to get a red-orange color, appropriate choice for redheads and brunettes.
 Results may be more orange, so try mixing it with chamomile to soften it.
 Take a cup of henna powder and add lemon juice two cups.
 Optional: add 1 tbsp of vinegar for better release of color.
 Let it sit for 4-6 hours, apply to hair and comb, wrap in plastic wrap initially and later before rinsing leave it for 2-3 hours and then rinse with water.